-The above fair values were computed based on quoted market prices and discounted future cash flows, as applicable.
-Differences from carrying amounts are attributable to interest rate changes subsequent to when the transactions occurred.
-The fair values of Cash and cash equivalents, Accounts receivable, net, Notes payable and Accounts payable - trade approximate their carrying amounts due to the short-term maturities of these instruments.
+The above fair values were computed based on quoted market prices (Level 1 and 2) and discounted future cash flows (Level 2 observable inputs), as applicable.
+Differences from carrying values are attributable to interest rate changes subsequent to when the transactions occurred.
+The fair values of cash and cash equivalents, accounts receivable, net, and accounts payable - trade approximate their carrying amounts due to the short-term maturities of these instruments.